AI-Insytes/ai-leads/README.md

 ### GUI

-From the root of the installed directory run the main module `python -m app.gui`
+From the root of the installed directory run the main module `python -m app.gui.gui`

 ## Project Members